Trendyol/kediatR/MIGRATION_GUIDE.md

 # kediatR Migration Guide

-## Breaking Changes: Command Type Hierarchy Unification
+## From v3.x to v4.x Breaking Changes: Command Type Hierarchy Unification

 This migration guide covers the breaking changes introduced in the command type hierarchy unification.
 The main change is the removal of `CommandWithResult` and `CommandWithResultHandler` interfaces in favor of a unified `Command<TResult>` interface.